kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 - ["Clean row"](#clean-row) is ready

 Input:
-- `position` - identifier of RS row, which should be read
+- `position` - identifier of RS row, which should be read and cleared
 - `start` - signal to start operation

 Output: